ashergrendahl/bellabeat_marketing_project/README.md

 - Imported the dataset into a SQL Server database and verified row counts.
 - Cleaned and standardized data (handled NULLs, formatted date fields).
 - Created a new table view that contained engagement groups of users based on how many times they have used the tracking features that the device has.
 - Created box plots in R to show the correlation of people who track data more often and living a heathier lifestyle.
+- Created a presentation in Google Slides

 ---

 ## Files in this repo
+- All original datasets and tables created from SQL are included
-- `CrimeAnalysis_Report.pdf` — project report and summary (screenshots included)
+- `BellabeatMarketingStrategy.pdf` — project report and summary
-- `CrimeAnalysis_Lynchburg2024.pbix` — Power BI file (download to open in Power BI Desktop)
-- `sql/queries.sql` — key SQL queries used (count, group by, cleaning commands)
+- `BellabeatMatketingAnalysis.sql` — SQL code
-- `screenshots/` — images of the dashboard visuals (Card, Top Offenses, Trend Line)
+- `bellabeatBoxPlots.R` — R code

 ---

 ## Key findings (summary)
-- Total incidents recorded: **977**
-- Top 4 offense types account for the majority of incidents (visualized as Top 4 + Other)
-- High-incident districts identified; line chart shows seasonal peaks in certain months
+- There is a positive correlation between users who track health metrics and living a healthier lifestyle than users who do not track.

 ---

 ## How to run / open
-1. Download `CrimeAnalysis_Lynchburg2024.pbix` and open in Power BI Desktop to view the interactive dashboard.
-2. Run SQL queries from `sql/queries.sql` against your local `CrimeAnalysis` database (replace table names if different).
+1. Download `FitBitData.zip` and extract all files.
+Open all of the files in SQL and run the code from `BellabeatMatketingAnalysis.sql`
+2. Download the other .csv files that that came from the analysis in SQL.
+Import those into RStudio and run `bellabeatBoxPlots.R`

 ---

 ## Notes and privacy
 - Sensitive or personally-identifying information has been removed/anonymized.
-- If PBIX is not downloadable due to size, screenshots are in `screenshots/` and the PBIX can be requested.

 ---